-- · Oil level.
+- Oil level.

-- · Coolant.
+- Coolant.

-- · Fuel level.
+- Fuel level.

 - Fluid level in batteries.

 - Battery state of charge.

 - Condition of the drive belt.

 - Level in the reductant tank, if the engine is fitted with an SCR system.

-See also Maintenance interval.
+See also Maintenance intervals.

 Running the engine without reductant in the reductant tank violates emissions legislation and will damage the SCR system.